mohamedB0/MineWeeper-Game/README.md

 ## Features

 - Three difficulty levels: Beginner, Intermediate, and Expert.
+- Custom difficulty level option to set board size and number of mines.
 - Ability to place flags on cells where mines are suspected.
 - Reveals adjacent cells automatically when a cell with zero adjacent mines is revealed.
 - Game over detection when a mine is revealed.
 - Win detection when all non-mine cells are revealed.
+- Leaderboard feature to track player's completion times.

 ## Getting Started